trezero/ThunderTransfer/README.md

-# Thunder.py
+# ThunderTransfer

-Thunder.py is a Python-based application that enables high-speed file transfers between two Windows laptops over a Thunderbolt USB-C cable.
-The application checks for the necessary Thunderbolt drivers (installing them automatically if needed), sets up a file transfer server, and provides a simple graphical interface for users to drag and drop files to remote machines.
+ThunderTransfer is a Python-based application that enables high-speed file transfers between two Windows laptops over a Thunderbolt USB-C cable.
+The application checks for the necessary Thunderbolt drivers (installing them automatically if needed), sets up a file transfer server, and provides a modern graphical interface for transferring files and folders to remote machines.

 ## Features

 - **Driver Verification & Auto-Installation:**
-  Checks for Thunderbolt drivers using Windows commands and downloads/installs them automatically if missing.
+  Checks for Thunderbolt drivers using Windows commands and guides you through the installation process if missing.

-- **File Transfer Server:**
+- **File & Folder Transfer Support:**
-  Runs a background TCP server to receive files on the destination machine.

-- **User-Friendly GUI:**
-  Provides a Tkinter interface for selecting files, viewing available computers on the network, and initiating file transfers.
+  - Transfer individual files or entire folders while maintaining directory structure
+  - Automatic handling of nested directories and multiple files
+  - Progress tracking during transfers

+- **Modern User Interface:**
+  - Clean, modern design with improved visibility
+  - Easy-to-use file and folder selection
+  - Clear feedback on transfer status and file information

+- **Smart History Management:**
+  - Remembers previously used target IP addresses
+  - Stores destination folders for each target IP
+  - Quick access to frequently used destinations
+  - Automatically updates usage history

 - **High-Speed Direct Transfer:**
   Utilizes a direct Thunderbolt network connection for rapid and secure file transfers.